 Ms. Brewster: Thank you, Mr. Speaker.
-I wish to report that Bill 3, Write-off of Assets and Debts Act, 2020-2021, has been reviewed by the Standing Committee on Legislation, and that the bill is ready for consideration in Committee of the Whole.
-Thank you, Mr. Speaker.
+I wish to report that Bill 3, Write-off of Assets and Debts Act, 2020-2021, has been reviewed by the Standing Committee on Legislation, and that the

 Speaker: Thank you and Bill 3 will be placed on the order paper for Monday, June 6.